AguaClara/String-Digester/TricklingFilter_Final_Report.md

 * $K_{n} =$ first-order constant, $m^{-1}$
 * $L =$ first order depth term, $m$

-Therefore compared to the BOD kinetic model, the only additional parameter is oxygen concentration.
+Therefore, compared to the BOD kinetic model, the only additional parameter is oxygen concentration.
 Higher oxygen concentrations result in higher removals.

 #### Ideas for improvements